 UNESCO-IHE is a member of the Research School for Socio-Economic and Natural Sciences of the Environment (SENSE).
 This Dutch research school focuses on both the natural sciences and socio-economic fields of environmental research.
 SENSE is accredited by the Royal Netherlands Academy of Sciences (KNAW), and brings together excellent academic research groups from nine universities and research centres.

-Candidates for the PhD programme at UNESCO-IHE should have UNESCO-IHE's MSc degree with high qualification.
+Candidates for the PhD programme at UNESCO-IHE should have a UNESCO-IHE MSc degree with high qualification.
 An MSc degree from another university or institute - equal to UNESCO-IHE's standards - may also be acceptable.

 If a candidate is not yet in the possession of an MSc degree, but has an interesting research proposal and proven track record, he or she may be admitted to UNESCO-IHE's MSc programme first, as part of and in preparation for the PhD research.

 PhD candidates will only be accepted after their research proposal has been approved by UNESCO-IHE’s Academic Board.
-UNESCO-IHE's PhD degrees are awarded jointly with a relevant University, ensuring that it is embedded in the prevailing higher education legislation.
+UNESCO-IHE's PhD degrees are awarded jointly with a relevant partner university, ensuring that it is embedded in the prevailing higher education legislation.

 Click here for the English language requirements for all UNESCO-IHE programmes.